Praveen23-kk/Airline-Sentiment-Analysis_23/README.md

-# Airline Sentiment Analysis (NLP | WordCloud | ML)
+# Airline Sentiment Analysis (NLP · WordCloud · ML)

-A complete end-to-end sentiment analysis project on airline customer reviews.
+This repository contains an end-to-end analysis of airline customer tweets using Natural Language Processing (NLP) and Machine Learning.
-The notebook performs data cleaning, preprocessing, visualization, and sentiment classification using NLP techniques and machine learning models.
+The project cleans and preprocesses raw text, builds a sentiment classification model, and visualizes insights using plots and word clouds.

-WordClouds are generated to highlight the most frequent terms in positive and negative feedback.
+Main notebook:
+`Airline_Review_Sentimental_Analysis_(NLP)_&_Visulalization_in_Wordcloud.ipynb`

 ---

-## 📌 Project Overview
+## 1. Project Overview

-Airline companies receive thousands of reviews daily.
-This project analyzes those reviews and classifies them into:

-- Positive
-- Neutral
-- Negative

-The goal is to understand customer emotions, identify dissatisfaction patterns, and visualize text insights using WordCloud.
+Airlines receive huge volumes of customer feedback on social media.
+The goal of this project is to:

+- Classify each tweet into emotions such as **anger**, **joy**, and **neutral**.
+- Compare emotions across airlines using visual analytics.
+- Build a simple but effective ML model for sentiment/emotion prediction.
+- Generate **WordClouds** to highlight common terms in negative and positive tweets.

+This analysis can help airlines understand pain points, service issues, and customer satisfaction trends.

 ---

+## 2. Model Architecture

+### 2.1 High-Level Pipeline

+Raw Tweets
+   ↓
+Text Preprocessing
+   ↓
+TF-IDF Feature Extraction
+   ↓
+Machine Learning Classifier
+   ↓
+Predicted Emotion (anger / joy / neutral)

 ## 🔥 Key Features